 Accidents may be upsetting and complicated, leaving everyone involved with questions about their rights, obligations, and legal alternatives.
 Understanding the aftermath of an accident is critical for safeguarding your rights and getting proper compensation, regardless of whether you are the driver, passenger, or pedestrian.

-If you have further questions, we answered some of the most often-asked concerns about road accidents.
+If you have further questions, we have addressed some of the most frequently asked concerns about road accidents.

 Works Cited